-The country is known around the world for its deserts, “the bush”, Australian natives “Aborigines” and a vast interior desert wilderness called “the Outback”.
-Sydney Opera House, the Great Barrier Reef and unique animal species like kangaroos, platypuses and koala bears are also huge incentives for millions of tourists to flock to Australia each year.
+Australia, surrounded by the Indian and Pacific oceans is famous first and foremost for being a surfer’s paradise, but it’s also known for its deserts, “the bush”, Australian natives “Aborigines” and a vast interior desert wilderness called “the Outback”.
+Australia’s main cities, Sydney, Brisbane, Melbourne, Perth and Adelaide are all coastal, only the capital city Canberra, is inland.
+Sydney Opera House, the Great Barrier Reef, kangaroos, platypuses and last but not least cuddly koala bears are also huge incentives for millions of tourists to flock to Australia each year.

 Sydney Opera House